A disaster, natural or manmade, can derail a

 Please donate to our Emergency Action Fund and help us stay prepared for

 Learn more about ChildFund’s approach to emergency management.

 For more recent information about the Ebola outbreak in western Africa and how you can help, visit our Ebola Emergency Page.

-As of yesterday, more than 8,100 people are reported dead from Nepal’s April 25 earthquake.
-Today, a 7.3-magnitude aftershock east of Kathmandu, in the Sindhupalchowk District, where ChildFund is responding in four villages, has added to that number, but it is not yet known how much.
+More than 8,100 people are reported dead from Nepal’s April 25 earthquake.
+A 7.3-magnitude aftershock east of Kathmandu, in the Sindhupalchowk District, where ChildFund is responding in four villages, has added to that number, but it is not yet known how much.
 The ChildFund team, which was in Kathmandu for a meeting, is OK.

 Before this latest temblor, the Nepalese government confirmed that in the original quake, 288,798 houses had been destroyed and 254,112 damaged.
 These numbers are sure to increase.

-ChildFund completed its first food distribution last week, and plans are in place to distribute tarps, tents and ground sheets, as well as more food.
-We do not yet know how damage from today’s earthquake will affect those plans.
+ChildFund completed its first food distribution, and plans are in place to distribute tarps, tents and ground sheets, as well as more food.
+We do not yet know how damage from the earthquake will affect those plans.

 But we do know that the need is now greater than ever.
 Please help Nepal’s children by donating to our Emergency Response Fund.